biemond/biemond-orawls-vagrant-oim_oam/puppet/modules/oradb/README.md

 Should work for Puppet 2.7 & 3.0

 ##Version updates
+- 1.0.14 Rename some internal manifest to avoid a conflict with orawls
+- 1.0.13 Oracle Database & Client 12.1.0.2 Support
+- 1.0.11 database client fix with remote file, set DBSNMPPASSWORD on a database
 - 1.0.10 oraInst.loc bug fix, option to skip installdb bash profile
 - 1.0.9 11.2 EE install options
 - 1.0.8 RCU & Opatch fixes in combination with ruby 1.9.3